FrostForth/Comics/README.md

 - Why were you interested in this question?

-I was inspired by a 528 article I found when I was first starting out in data science a few years ago that analyzed [diversity in characters in Marvel and DC Comics].
+I was inspired by a [528 article](https://fivethirtyeight.com/features/women-in-comic-books/) I found when I was first starting out in data science a few years ago that analyzed diversity in characters in Marvel and DC Comics.
 I found the article and the data it used particularly interesting at the time but did not know how to conduct my own research on the topic so I was unable to do much with the additional data I collected.
-Now that I have a better understanding of statistics, however, I will perform my own analysis on the topic for this project.
+Now that I have a better understanding of statistics, however, I have decided to perform my own analysis on the topic for this project.

 - How did you collect the data?

-- The original data was [linked to the article]
-- I painstakingly scraped the same wikis and half-deleted all my work like a dumbass bitch and didn't write any sort of documentation so all the bullshit code that "i guess works so its fine" is impossible to fix
-- I then rewrote some of the code from the spider so that it works again and it took like 8 fuckin hours and i want to die and i cant go to bed until the last of it finishes scraping

-For each date, data for all characters on the Marvel and Dc wikis were scraped, resulting in six datasets and populations.
-For each of these populations a sample of all characters with more than five appearances were selected and the proportion of female characters was recorded.

-[add dropdown of specific process? idk man the code is p janky so i dont think thats a great idea]
+Each scrape collected data on all characters on the respective wiki pages on the given date.
+The first scrape, on August 24, 2014, was [linked to the article](https://github.com/fivethirtyeight/data/tree/master/comic-characters) and I performed the additional scrapes December 27, 2018 and August 26, 2020.
+Once this data was collected, I took a sample of all characters with more than five appearances.
+This is to reduce bias resulting from characters with multiple entries due to their presence in multiple universes.
+The alternate versions of these characters are more likely to have appeared in special series or one-offs and would therefore be not as likely to be in the sample.
+Also, since the wiki pages are user-submitted less popular characters with less appearances may not have accurate data.
+From these samples, the number of female characters was recorded.

 - What are the explanatory and response variables?